Preds pound Blackhawks 5-0 for 2-0 lead in 1st-round series

 The Predators added two more in the second.

 Rinne picked up a secondary assist when Mattias Ekholm found Zolnierczyk with a great stretch pass, and the forward shot it off Crawford's left shoulder for a 2-0 lead at 2:51.

+''Once I cut in I wanted to get it over his shoulder there far side, and I was just lucky there was enough room to get it done,'' Zolnierczyk said.

 The Blackhawks nearly got on the board about 30 seconds later, but captain Jonathan Toews shot it off the right post.

-Sissons knocked in his own rebound with 7 minutes left.
+Sissons then knocked in his own rebound with 7 minutes left.

 It was Sissons' first point since he scored two goals against San Jose on March 25.

+''It was good to get a balance,'' Laviolette said. ''We've been trying to roll the lines and it was good to get a balance in scoring and get all the guys contributing.''

-NOTES: Predators F Colin Wilson was scratched with a lower-body injury.
-Wilson had 12 goals and 23 assists this season. ...
-The Blackhawks went 0 for 2 on the power play.
+NOTES: Predators F Colin Wilson was scratched again with a lower-body injury....
+The Blackhawks are 0 for 4 on the power play for the series. ...
+Crawford finished with 24 saves. ...
+The last time Chicago dropped the first two games of a playoff series at home was in 1995 against Toronto.
+The Blackhawks won the series in seven games.

 ---